codeigniter4/CodeIgniter4/user_guide_src/source/libraries/sessions.rst

 You will also need to add a PRIMARY KEY **depending on your 'sessionMatchIP' setting**.
 The examples below work both on MySQL and PostgreSQL::

-	// When sessionMatchIP = TRUE
+	// When sessionMatchIP = true
 	ALTER TABLE ci_sessions ADD PRIMARY KEY (id, ip_address);

-	// When sessionMatchIP = FALSE
+	// When sessionMatchIP = false
 	ALTER TABLE ci_sessions ADD PRIMARY KEY (id);

 	// To drop a previously created primary key (use when changing the setting)